Bazooka Judge? Yankees' giant, gum-chewing rookie a superstitious slugger

 Occasionally, Judge will switch it up if he's in a rut.
 He'll go with sunflower seeds, available next to the gum in the middle of the Bombers' dugout.

 Judge, 25, already has been compared to Derek Jeter -- by of all people Yankees manager Joe Girardi, who is not exactly Don King when it comes to hype.
-Judge's tangible contributions -- his .315 average, his 30 RBIs and his MLB-best 15 home runs -- are out there for all to notice, but he has some intangibles that do not show up in any Wins Above Replacement formulas.
+Judge's tangible contributions -- his .315 average, his MLB-best 15 home runs and his 30 RBIs -- are out there for all to notice, but he has some intangibles that do not show up in any Wins Above Replacement formulas.

 Judge does something that is very Jeter-esque, too, though his teammates say they've ever seen anyone do it before.